 Released in 1997, director’s James Cameron’s Titanic was even more expensive than the actual RMS Titanic due to the CGI and special effects that weren’t commonplace in Hollywood studios at the time required to make Cameron’s film into a blockbuster hit movie.

 You know how much I like special effects.
 I especially loved how the period fashion and effects in Titanic were so realistic.
 Notice how the film incorporates real-life scenes and people that were in the actual sinking.
-The theme of class consciousness that isn’t so in-your-face like a lot of rich-girl-poor-boy movies.
-Also, the bittersweet ending that showed Rose was capable of living a fulfilled life even without Jack.
+The theme of class consciousness isn’t so in-your-face like a lot of rich-girl-poor-boy movies.
+Also, the bittersweet ending showed Rose was capable of living a fulfilled life even without Jack.

 But one aspect I want to talk about is not the people, but the props: specifically, the famous Heart of the Ocean.